cvee112/consolegpt-python/README.md

 ## How to use

+**Note**: This assumes you already have Python.
+Otherwise, check the [official Python website](https://www.python.org/downloads/).

 0. If you haven't already, setup your OpenAI API key.
 See [OpenAI's Quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python).

 1. Download the [script](chatbot.py) into your preferred location.

-2. Open Terminal and navigate to the script's location (e.g., `cd` in Linux/macOS).
+2. Open your terminal and navigate to the script's directory (e.g., `cd /path/to/script/directory` in Linux/macOS).

 3. Input `python chatbot.py` to execute the script.